redstreet/fava_tax_loss_harvester/README.md

-# fava_tax_loss_harvester
+# Fava/Beancount Tax Loss Harvester
 Tax loss harvester plugin for Fava (Beancount personal finance software).

 Reports the set of lots that can be tax loss harvested from your beancount input file.
-Includes a comprehensive wash sale report.
+Also determines which of them would trigger wash sales.
 Example:

 ![TLH screenshot](./readme-screenshot.png)